DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

-# Class Activity 13
+# Practice Problems 13

-## Example 1: Effect of Exercise on Heart Rate
+## Problem 1: Effect of Exercise on Heart Rate

 In a study, 30 participants were randomly assigned to engage in either aerobic exercise or resistance training (15 in each group).
 Their resting heart rate was measured before and after a 6-week exercise program.
 We want to test if there is a difference in the mean decrease in resting heart rate between aerobic exercise and resistance training.
 The hypotheses are: